-The World Health Organization (WHO) is the coordinating authority on international health matters within the United Nations system.
-WHO experts help countries to address public health issues and, as a part of this process, the WHO promulgates health guidelines and standards.
-The WHO also supports and promotes health research.
+The WHO is the coordinating authority on international health matters within the UN system.
+Its experts help countries to address public health issues and, as a part of this process, the WHO promulgates health guidelines and standards.
+It also supports and promotes health research.
 Working in conjunction with the WHO, national governments can address the challenges of global health problems and seek to improve the health and well-being of their populations.
 At the United Nations Millennium Summit in 2000, 191 countries pledged to address the ambitious tasks of tackling poverty and ill-health and improving people's lives by 2015.
-Derived from the Millennium Declaration, these tasks are known as the Millennium Development Goals (MDG).
-Health-related issues are at the center of the MDG agenda.
-Three of the eight MDGs are directly health-related issues: reducing child mortality; improving maternal health; and combating HIV/AIDS, malaria and other diseases.
+The MDGs are derived from the Millennium Declaration.
+Health-related issues are at the center of the MDG agenda, with three of the eight MDGs directly health related.

-The World Trade Organization (WTO) was established in 1995 as a successor to the General Agreement on Tariffs and Trade (GATT).
-WTO provides a forum for trade negotiations, administers trade agreements, monitors national trade policies, handles trade disputes, and provides technical assistance for developing countries.
-The main purpose of WTO is to ensure that trade flows as smoothly, predictably and freely as possible in accordance with global rules of trade between nations, resulting in a more prosperous, peaceful and accountable economic world.
-At the heart of the WTO multilateral trading system are the WTO agreements that are negotiated by a majority of the world's trading nations.
+The WTO, which was established in 1995 as a successor to the General Agreement on Tariffs and Trade (GATT), provides a forum for trade negotiations, administers trade agreements, monitors national trade policies, handles trade disputes, and provides technical assistance for developing countries.
+Its main purpose is to ensure that trade flows as smoothly, predictably and freely as possible in accordance with global rules of trade between nations, resulting in a more prosperous, peaceful and accountable economic world.
+At the heart of the WTO multilateral trading system are the WTO agreements that are negotiated by the majority of the world's trading nations.
 These agreements represent the ground-rules for international commerce and trade that guarantee WTO member countries important trade rights.
-Under the WTO agreements, the guiding principle is trade without discrimination; this implies that imported and locally-produced goods should be treated equally; the same principle applies to foreign and domestic services.
-Countries cannot discriminate between their trading partners and are required to follow the principle of most-favored-nation by extending any special concessions that are granted to any trading partner to all trading partners without discrimination.
-Lowering trade barriers is one of the most obvious means of encouraging trade; such barriers include customs duties, tariffs, and measures such as import bans or quotas that restrict quantities selectively; other indirect barriers to trade include administrative procedures and exchange rate policies.
+Under the WTO agreements, the guiding principle is trade without discrimination; this implies that imported and locally produced goods should be treated equally; the same principle applies to foreign and domestic services.
+Countries cannot discriminate between their trading partners and are required to extend the principle of most-favored-nation to all trading partners.
+Lowering trade barriers is one of the most obvious means of encouraging trade.
+Such barriers include customs duties, tariffs, and measures, such as import bans or quotas, that restrict quantities selectively.
+Indirect barriers to trade include administrative procedures and exchange rate policies.
 Other guiding principles of the WTO include encouraging freer trade through negotiation, achieving predictability through binding commitments and transparency, promoting fair competition, and encouraging development and economic reform.

-In 2003 the International Social Security Association (ISSA) published a significant paper Ageing and Social Security.
-This paper identified the main challenges of ageing societies: Enhancing labor market opportunities; Reversing the trend towards early retirement; Meeting challenges of insecure employment; Limiting individual risks in preparing for retirement; Securing adequate income for old-age through the mix of public and private arrangements; Determining the role of the State in an ageing society; Ensuring gender equality in pension provision; Providing sustainable health and long-term care to an ageing population; Addressing the challenges of ageing in low-income and middle-income countries; and making Social Security a prerequisite for the financial security of individuals in ageing populations.
+In 2003 ISSA published a significant paper, 'Ageing and Social Security', which identified the main challenges of aging societies as:

+- enhancing labor market opportunities; - reversing the trend towards early retirement; - meeting challenges of insecure employment; - limiting individual risks in preparing for retirement; - securing adequate income for old age through the mix of public and private arrangements; - determining the role of the State in an aging society; - ensuring gender equality in pension provision; - providing sustainable health and long-term care to an aging population; - addressing the challenges of aging in low-income and middle-income countries; and - making social security a prerequisite for the financial security of individuals in aging populations.